Trading Education

 Falling Wedge pattern detected on BTC/USDT 3-minute chart on KuCoin

-Falling Wedge - BTC/USDT 3min
+Falling wedge - BTC/USDT 3min

 KuCoinBullish Reversal